eliakorkmaz/iCard/README.md

 case withBackgroundImage
 }
 ```
-`cardVisual` is used for choose card type.
+`cardVisual` is used to choose card type.

 ```swift
 public enum cardStyle{